How Gov+ Cut CPA 81% and Reduced CPL 87% in 7 Days Without Increasing Budget

 Retargeting Consolidation

-Retargeting was simplified into a scalable system designed to convert high-intent users efficiently rather than competing for cold traffic.
+Retargeting was simplified into a scalable system focused on converting high-intent users instead of competing for cold traffic.

 Controlled Creative Testing